tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 #### Installing

-The various installion options for Composer can be found at https://getcomposer.org/
+The various installation options for Composer can be found at https://getcomposer.org/

 You can either install a copy locally to your project which means your call it